tiffanytong0715-commits/portfolio-risk-analysis/README.md

 This project analyzes the risk of an equity portfolio by evaluating return, volatility, and downside risk using Value at Risk (VaR).

+This project reflects a simplified version of how financial institutions monitor portfolio risk and manage potential losses in volatile markets.

 ---

 ## Key Features